 Without it, you and other board members could one day have to pay the legal costs of answering a lawsuit, along with any damages awarded.
 Or the HOA itself could be on the hook for covering those expenses on your behalf, potentially depleting the community’s reserves in the process.

-Mike Bingham, senior risk transfer consultant for Agilius, notes that anyone can file a lawsuit for any reason.
+Mike Bingham, senior risk transfer consultant for Honeycomb Insurance notes that anyone can file a lawsuit for any reason.
 It doesn’t need to be a logical claim, or even a rational one.

 “The thing is, once I file it you have to respond.
 It starts costing you money,” Bingham says.